AniolMG/end-to-end-ml-pipeline-aws/readme.md

    - **[requirements.txt](src/lambda_inference/requirements.txt)** → Python dependencies
    - **[Dockerfile](src/lambda_inference/Dockerfile)** → Multi-stage build to create minimal container

-6. **IAM User for ECR Public / Lambda / S3 / SageMaker Access**
+6. **IAM User Setup for ECR, Lambda, S3, and SageMaker Access**
-   User with permissions to:
+   Create an IAM user with sufficient permissions to:
-   - Push Docker images to ECR Public
+   - Push Docker images to private ECR
-   - Access S3 bucket and SageMaker Model Registry
+   - Access S3 bucket containing ML artifacts
-   - Deploy and manage Lambda functions
+   - Manage Lambda functions
+   - Read from SageMaker Model Registry
-   - Monitor logs in CloudWatch
+   - Monitor CloudWatch Logs
+   The user will need Access Key and Secret Key for local Docker build and deployment.

-7. **Containerization & Deployment to ECR Public**
+7. **Containerization & Deployment to ECR**
-   Package the Lambda code and dependencies in a Docker container and push to ECR Public:
+   Package the Lambda function and dependencies in a Docker container:
-   - Build and test locally using Amazon Linux 2023
+   - Build the image with a multi-stage Dockerfile using Amazon Linux 2023
+   - Test locally with Lambda Runtime Interface Emulator (RIE)
-   - Authenticate with ECR Public
+   - Authenticate Docker to private ECR
-   - Tag and push the Docker image
+   - Tag and push the Docker image to private ECR
-   - Image is ready for Lambda deployment or other AWS services
+   After this, the container is ready for Lambda deployment.

+8. **Deploying the Lambda Function**
+   Create a Lambda function using the Docker image:
+   - Create an execution IAM role with permissions to read SageMaker models, access S3 artifacts, and write CloudWatch logs
+   - Create the Lambda function from the container image in private ECR
+   - Adjust memory (2048 MB) and timeout (30 seconds) for cold starts
+   - Test the function using a JSON payload containing sample Titanic passenger data
+   The Lambda function now serves predictions using the latest approved model.

+9. **Setting Up the API Gateway**
+   Expose the Lambda function through a public HTTP API:
+   - Create an HTTP API in API Gateway
+   - Define a POST route, e.g., `/predict`
+   - Attach the Lambda function as the route integration
+   - Deploy the API to a stage, e.g., `prod`
+   - Use the stage's Invoke URL combined with `/predict` to send requests
+   - Test the endpoint from a local Python environment using the `requests` library
+   The API now allows external clients to send data and receive predictions from the Lambda function.

 ---